lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 Preparing the water reservoir
 =============================

-..  container:: justify

 In this tutorial, the water reservoir is first prepared in the absence of the polymer.
 A rectangular box of water is created and equilibrated at ambient temperature and ambient pressure.
 The SPC/Fw water model is used :cite:`wu2006flexible`, which is a flexible variant of the rigid SPC (simple point charge) model :cite:`berendsen1981interaction`.

-..  container:: justify

 Create a folder named *pureH2O/*.
 Inside this folder, create an empty text file named *input.lammps*.
 Copy the following lines into it:

 ..  code-block:: lammps